 When we got the call this month that a dangerous fugitive was in our city, my fellow officers put it all on hold and got right on the case.
 The reason we suspected the fugitive was spotted in our community was his mother and friends all resided here, and these criminals will eventually fall back into familiar surroundings after being on the run for too long.
-We hoped we could make an arrest before he got what he needed and moved on.

 The first thing we do in these type cases is let the family know we are on the hunt, and ask for their assistance.
 We do the same for friends, and then put the word out to informants for any information possible.
 We did not get even a whisper from the community, so we had to take action in a rather unique way.
 My team headed to the local prison to get some help from the inmates, knowing they would never say a word when we asked for help.